 106. Fifth, West Face would never have based its strategy on the "litigation" that Mr. Glassman believed some unnamed party other than Catalyst would have pursued against the Federal Government over the regulatory restrictions that limited transferability of the 2008 spectrum licenses.
 I understand that Quadrangle Group LLC has commenced litigation of this nature but that it is not close to being resolved.
 We would never base our investment strategy on speculation concerning the outcome of future litigation by third parties.
-I have no knowledge of whether the Government is "embarrassed" by this litigation, as Mr. Glassman predicted, but do note that, apparently, they have not capitulated to the litigation nor conceded on the regulations, as Mr. Glassman suggests is the inevitable outcome of such a proceeding.
+I have no knowledge of whether the Government is "embarrassed" by this litigation, as Mr. Glassman predicted, but do note that, apparently, they have not capitulated to the litigation nor conceeding.
 In fact, the government brought a motion to strike the claim and then appealed a dismissal of that motion.

-55 Exhibit "26", above (WFC0106480).
+Exhibit "26", above (WFC0106480).